Watch her video

 The day Mollie Inman was born, everything about their baby seemed normal to her parents.
 However, what was in store for the next couple of days proved to be very challenging for the family.
 The next day, Mollie’s doctors discovered something wrong with her heart.

 After a series of hourly exams, unusual signs troubled Mollie’s pediatrician.
-After an emergency telemedicine consultation, Mollie was flown to Children’s National Health System.
+After an emergency telemedicine consultation, Mollie was flown to Children’s National Hospital.
 Craig Sable, M.D., and the Pediatric Cardiology team diagnosed Mollie with coronary artery fistula to the right atrium, a very rare cause of heart failure in newborns.
 Mollie’s coronary artery was fifteen times the size of a normal artery for a newborn and would require immediate surgery to correct.

 Coronary artery fistulas are quite rare, but Mollie’s diagnosis happened to be even more unique because the condition’s effects are almost never seen until at least three weeks after birth and often much later.
 At only 2 days old, Mollie was scheduled for open heart surgery to correct the function of her coronary arteries.
 “Dr. Sable took us into the room to explain what was going on with Mollie,” said Mollie’s mom.
 “We left optimistic because of the 90% chance of normal life doctors said Mollie would have.”

 Then, things took a turn for the worse.
 The night before her surgery, all of Mollie’s major organs began to shut down.
 “I thought we’d lose her,” recalled Mollie’s mom.
 The care team of doctors and nurses were determined to deliver on the promise of a normal life for Mollie.
 “They helped her live that night,” Mollie’s mom said.
 The next morning, doctors moved ahead with the surgery plans as Mollie now faced a 50/50 chance of survival.